More Americans apply for jobless benefits; layoffs still low

 In total, 1,307,000 Americans were collecting jobless aid for the week ending March 19, the fewest since December 1969.

 Employers added a robust 678,000 jobs in February, according to recent government data, the largest monthly total since July.
 The unemployment rate dropped to 3.8%, from 4% in January, extending a sharp decline in joblessness to its lowest level since before the pandemic erupted two years ago.
-The government reports March jobs data on Friday, and analysts forecast that the U.S. economy gained 477,500 jobs for the month.
+The government reports March jobs data on Friday.

 Job openings hovered at a near-record level in February, little changed from the previous month, continuing a trend that Federal Reserve officials see as a driver of inflation.
 There were 11.3 million available jobs last month, matching January’s figure and just below December’s record of 11.4 million, the Labor Department said Tuesday.